group of five friends at friendsgiving dinner while man sets turkey on table

 2. Choose Between a Potluck or Sit-Down Meal

 One of the biggest decisions you’ll need to make is whether to organize a potluck-style Friendsgiving or take on the task of preparing the entire meal yourself.
-A potluck can be a great way to celebrate a range of dishes that reflect your friends’ unique specialties and traditions, while significantly cutting down on the time and effort you need to spend.
+A potluck can be a great way to celebrate a range of dishes that reflect your friends’ specialties and backgrounds while significantly cutting down on the time and effort you need to spend.
 On the other hand, if you take pride in your culinary abilities and want to offer a curated meal experience, cooking everything as the host might be right up your alley.
 You’ll have more control over the menu’s flow and cohesion, but it’ll be much more time-consuming (and costly) on your part.

 If you decide to go the potluck route, you’ll need to coordinate who’s bringing what so you don’t end up with too many variations of the same dish.
 Divvy up main courses, appetizers/sides, desserts, and drinks, and let your guests know if there are any allergies/intolerances to keep in mind.

 The meal is the centerpiece of a Friendsgiving gathering, so take a moment to check in with your guests about any allergies or dietary restrictions.
-Whether it’s vegetarian, vegan, gluten-free, or nut-free requirements, being informed allows you to either adjust your dishes or incorporate a few alternatives to ensure everyone has something delicious to enjoy.
+Whether it’s vegetarian, vegan, gluten-free or nut-free requirements, being informed allows you to either adjust your dishes or incorporate a few alternatives to ensure everyone has something delicious to enjoy.
 If you’re opting for a potluck-style gathering, communicate these preferences to all your guests so everyone is on the same page.

-4. Send Out Invites in Advance
+4. Send Out Invites Early

 To help guarantee that everyone on your guest list can make it, decide on a date at least one month in advance.
 Putting the date on the calendar several weeks ahead of time helps ensure people will be able to come during the busy holiday season.
 If your schedule is flexible and you want to find the date that works best with your friends, you can send a poll using a tool like Doodle with 2-3 options.